 Choose your plant protein: My protein of choice in this version is plain, unadorned tofu, but you can use baked tofu or even a plant-based chick’n product.
 In no time, you’ve got a soup that’s both invigorating and comforting.

 Lemongrass is nice, but optional: A nice addition to this soup, making it more authentic, would be lemongrass.
 But admittedly, it’s not easy to come by in Western markets.
 If you can get hold of some, so much the better (see the note in the recipe box), but this soup is just fine without it.

-A quick-to-the-table soup: Despite a somewhat long ingredient list, this soup comes together quite quickly.
-Onon, garlic, mushrooms, carrots, and bell pepper are standard vegetables in this dish; bok choy isn’t, but I love the extra crunch it gives the soup and I add it at the very end.
+Despite a somewhat long ingredient list, this soup comes together quite quickly.
+Onion, garlic, mushrooms, carrots, and bell pepper are standard vegetables in this dish; bok choy isn’t, but I love the extra crunch it gives the soup and I add it at the very end.
 It’s optional, though, so you can omit it.

 - 1 tablespoon olive or other neutral oil

 - 1 medium onion, quartered and thinly sliced